 Raymond I. Myers, O.D.

-He is presently concerned with innovative techniques of refractive surgery for the correction of refractive errors including presbyopia, for which a manufacturer in 2010 has recognized Dr. Myers' first patent as its foundational base for their activity including Laser Assisted Cataract Surgery.
-Further patents and patents pending define cataract retardation and other eye disease prevention affected may be helped by reducing middle age lens changes.
+His research and development interests are with innovative techniques of refractive surgery for the correction of refractive errors including presbyopia, for which a manufacturer in 2010 recognized Dr. Myers' first patent as its foundational base for their activity including Laser Assisted Cataract Surgery.
+A 2016 patent and patents pending define laser modification for cataract retardation and other eye disease prevention that may be helped by reducing middle age lens changes.

-Dr. Myers is co-inventor with an optometrist and a polymer chemist for a series of self-destructive contact lens cases which encourage compliance and lessens wearers' chances of misusing their lenses.
-Eight US and international patents applications were filed including registration in the European Community Union, and the submission received full acceptance by the Patent Cooperation Treaty.
+Dr. Myers is co-inventor with an optometrist and a polymer chemist for a family of self-destructive contact lens cases which encourage compliance and lessens wearers' chances of misusing their lenses.
+2 US and 11 international patents applications were filed including registration in the European Community Union, and the submission received full acceptance by the Patent Cooperation Treaty.

 Dr. Myers received his degrees from the University of Notre Dame and Indiana University, and did a post graduate research fellowship in London at Moorfields Eye Hospital.
 He has been in private practice, the contact lens industry, the administrative staffs of the American Optometric Association in St. Louis and Washington DC, and has been on the medical staffs of LSU Eye Center in New Orleans and Washington University in St. Louis.